 To get covered, you can go directly to the online health insurance marketplace for the Washington D.C..
 If you need personalized help, you can reach out to an enrollment assistant.
 Most enrollment helpers are working remotely during the COVID crisis.

-Where's the District of Columbia Health Care Exchange?
+Where's the Washington D.C.
+Health Care Exchange?

-Getting In-Person Help with Enrollment
+Getting Personalized Help with Enrollment

-Assisters can explain your options, answer your questions, and help you apply for the plan you choose -- but they can't recommend a specific one for you.
+An enrollment assistant can explain your options, answer your questions, and help you apply for your chosen plan, but they can't recommend a specific one for you.